Determining a Points Configuration from a Subset of the Pairwise Distances: Introduction

-We also study what can be deduced from a random $\mathcal{P}$, and show that the situation differs significantly.
-In this case, we show that if the distance between each pair of elements in ${ V \choose 2}$ is known with probability $p=\frac{C\ln(n)}{n}$, independently, and for a large enough constant $C$, then there is a linear expected running time algorithm that returns a correct embedding to the line with high probability.
+We briefly explain the connection between the two theorems.
+Starting from \(G=([n],\mathcal P)\), we add every edge whose endpoints have three common neighbours, and repeat this operation until it stops.
+On the line, if we know the three distances to the common neighbours, the injectivity of the mapping implies that the missing distance is determined.
+Thus, as far as rigidity is concerned, we may look at the graph obtained by repeatedly adding edges between pairs of \emph{non-adjacent} vertices with at least three common neighbours.
+We call this graph the $K_{2,3}$ closure of $G$.
+Theorem \ref{Theorem : Graphs with bounded intersection} gives a large clique in the closure which translates back to a globally rigid subgraph of the original graph.

+We also study what can be deduced from a random $\mathcal{P}$ in higher dimensions.
+This direction is inspired by the recent work of Lew, Nevo, Peled, and Raz \cite{https://doi.org/10.48550/arxiv.2202.09917}, who obtained a hitting time result for global rigidity in $\mathbb{R}^d$ in the generic setting.

+For non-generic configurations, there is an obvious obstruction: if almost all points lie on an affine hyperplane, then points outside this subspace can be reflected along the subspace - the existence of these reflections rules out the possibility of revealing the distances between those points.
+In order to say something meaningful, we assume the injective map $f$ is fixed in advance - meaning that the embedding is chosen before the randomness is revealed.
+We show that in this setup the obstruction of many points on an affine subspace is essentially the only obstruction to reconstruction.

-\begin{theorem} Let $V=\{v_1,\dots,v_n\}$ be $n$ distinct points in $\mathbb{R}$.
-There exists a constant $C$ such that when each pairwise distance is known with probability $p=\frac{C\ln(n)}{n}$, independently, then all other distances can be deduced from $\mathcal{P}$ with high probability. \end{theorem}
+\begin{theorem} Fix \(d\ge1\), \(0<\tau<1\), and \(C>1/(1-\tau)\).
+Let \(V=(v_1,\ldots,v_n)\) be a labelled configuration of distinct points in \(\R^d\) such that every subcollection of more than \(\tau n\) points affinely spans \(\R^d\).
+If each pairwise distance is revealed independently with probability \(p=C\ln n/n\), then w.h.p. the revealed distances determine \(V\) up to Euclidean isometry.
+For \(d=1\), this gives the conclusion for every \(C>1\). \end{theorem}

-The main ingredient in the proof of the claim above is proving a sharp threshold for having a monotone path from $1$ to $n$ in an Erdős–Rényi random graph with vertex set $[n]$.
-Specifically, we prove that there is a sharp threshold for the existence of such a path at $p=\frac{\ln(n)}{n}$.

-\paragraph{Remarks on advancements after first arxiv version} Since the first publication Girão, Illingworth, Michel, Powierski, and Scott \cite{FUWgirao2023reconstructing} proved a hitting time result for the first moment at which an time at which one can reconstruct $V$ when $\mathcal{P}$ is revealed using the Erdős–Rényi evolution.
-They proved that one can reconstruct $V$ at the moment where the minimum degree of the graph is $2$, In particular they proved \Cref{THM - Random Recontruction} holds with any constant $C>1$.
-Their proofs relies heavily on \Cref{THM : Worst-Case-Bound-Line}.

-The work of Barnes, Petr, Portier, Randall Shaw and Sergeev \cite{FUWbarnes2024reconstructing} made progress on a question of Girão, Illingworth, Michel, Powierski, and Scott \cite{FUWgirao2023reconstructing} and gave the first non trivial bounds on the required density of a random set $\mathcal{P}$ of distances, such that given $n$ points in $\mathbb{R}^d$, one can reconstruct all distances between $(1-o(1))n$ of the points from the distances in $\mathcal{P}$.